2.7K Views 12 years ago

 Why Plastic and Veneer Can Be Harmful

-Veneer — very common in cheap shelving units, cabinets and tables — is often laced with formaldehyde, a recognized carcinogen used in the glues that bind particleboard and the veneer laminates.
+Veneer — very common in cheap shelving units, cabinets, and tables — is often laced with formaldehyde, a recognized carcinogen used in the glues that bind particleboard and the veneer laminates.
 When the materials heat up, they release damaging gases into the environment, and if that environment is a small room, well, that’s not a good thing.

-Note: Formaldehyde is in a number of other household products like upholstery fabrics, cleaning products (make them yourself!) and cosmetics.
+Note: Formaldehyde is in a number of other household products like upholstery fabrics, cleaning products (make them yourself!), and cosmetics.
 Keep an eye out.

 Toxic plastic is something that is already on most of our radars to some extent.
-We know to use alternatives for plastic water bottles and to avoid plastics #1, #3, #6 and #7.
+We know to use alternatives for plastic water bottles and to avoid plastics #1, #3, #6, and #7.
 (Those numbers are located somewhere on all plastic stuff.)
 PVC, or the #3 recycling mark, has made it into a lot of home furnishings.
-Dioxin, found in the production, use and disposal of PVC, has been a known carcinogen since the 1990s.
+Dioxin, found in the production, use, and disposal of PVC, has been a known carcinogen since the 1990s.

-Note: Be wary of other household items like shower curtains, windows, doors, wall covering, flooring, blinds and pretty much any plastic item.
+Note: Be wary of other household items like shower curtains, windows, doors, wall covering, flooring, blinds, and pretty much any plastic item.

-Avoiding these components is actually quite difficult because most upholstery is treated with flame-resistant chemicals that contain formaldehyde and dangerous toxic plastic is so prolific (and prolifically ignored) that we are still using it to make food containers, let alone cushions and patio chairs.
+Avoiding these components is actually quite difficult because most upholstery is treated with flame-resistant chemicals that contain formaldehyde, and dangerous, toxic plastic is so prolific (and prolifically ignored) that we are still using it to make food containers, let alone cushions and patio chairs.

 What Are the Alternatives?

-While veneer and plastic furniture seems irreplaceably stylish (note: the sarcasm), there are some viable and better options for furniture.
+While veneer and plastic furniture seem irreplaceably stylish (note: the sarcasm), there are some viable and better options for furniture.
 Sure, it might take a few more minutes of thought, maybe even a little more money, but isn’t it worth it?
 Yes, it is.
 Here are some suggestions to help:

 • Buy real, solid wood stuff rather than furniture made of particleboard or plywood.
 There are formaldehyde-free glues for plywood, but it’ll require more searching.

-• Buy metal instead of plastic for furniture, glass instead of plastic for containers and items like windows and vases.
+• Buy metal instead of plastic for furniture, glass instead of plastic for containers, and items like windows and vases.

 • It’s difficult to find, but look for furniture that hasn’t been treated with flame-retardant chemicals.
 It’s better for the environment and us.